Bylaws American Association of Hispanics in Higher Education, Inc

 MEMBERSHIP

-Current members of AAHHE shall have an opportunity to nominate and vote for the two members-at-large positions on the Board.
-One position shall represent graduate students and the other shall represent tenure-track faculty (see Article III, section 1 for more details).
+Section 4.
+Voting Current members of AAHHE shall have an opportunity to nominate and vote for the four members-at-large positions on the Board.
+Two positions shall represent graduate students, one position shall represent an early career professional, and the other shall represent a faculty or administrator (see Article III, section 1 for more details).
 Voting for other members of the Board will follow the process delineated in Article III, section 1 on an annual basis as vacancies become available.

 Any Member of the Association who believes that they have been subjected to discrimination, any unwelcome overtures or aggressive behavior including bullying, threats, intimidation or coercion, or is witness to same, should report the alleged misconduct immediately so that the appropriate corrective action may be taken, pursuant to the applicable provisions in the Law of the State of Delaware.